dilasgoi/ebw/README.md

 ## EasyBuild Configuration

 The wrapper retrieves its configuration from the `config/settings.yaml` file and overrides the system-wide EasyBuild installation configuration.
 This file includes settings such as the installation path, source path, build path, and a list of dependencies to hide.
-These configurations were previously set through environment variables or command-line arguments.
+These configurations were previously set through environment variables or configuration files.

 The fields in the `settings.yaml` file represent the following: